alan-turing-institute/data-safe-haven/docs/roles/researcher/snippets/05_share_files.partial.md

 ### {{open_file_folder}} Shared directories within the SRE

-There are several shared areas on the data science machine that all collaborators within a research project team can see and access:
+There are several shared areas on the SRD that all collaborators within a research project team can see and access:

 - [input data](#input-data-data): `/data/`
 - [shared space](#shared-space-shared): `/shared/`